karma-skz/ivLyrics/README_EN.md

 ## Initial Setup

-1. Launch Spotify and select Lyrics Plus from the left menu.
+1. Launch Spotify and select ivLyrics from the left menu.
 2. Click the settings button at the bottom right.
 3. Enter your Gemini API key in the Advanced tab.
    - You can get an API key for free from [Google AI Studio](https://aistudio.google.com/apikey).